DIBO7/spellmaster/README.md

 # SPELLMASTER PROJECT

-The spellmaster project is an open source python project (built with python and django) to create a bot that quickly read through documents and webpages to find (and ofcourse, report) __mispelled words__.
-It will also have the capability to quicly rewrite (in a downloadable copy) the document (or webpage) with the right spelling.
+The spellmaster project is an open source python project (built with python and django) to create a bot on the web that reads through documents and webpages to find (and ofcourse, report) __mispelled words__.
+It will also have the capability to rewrite (in a downloadable copy) the document (or webpage) with the right spelling.
 This Project is hosted [here on heroku](https://spellmaster.herokuapp.com).
-It is also currently under development.
+It currently finds spelling errors in `*.txt` files for now and development is still in progress.

+**NOTE: The 'main' branch automatically deploys to heroku (and heroku collects static i.e runs `python manage.py collectstatic` on every deploy)** So working and testing within a new/another branch is adviced.

 ## Languages
 1. Python